 In the mid-1950's, twenty-six African honey bee queens, imported to Brazil from South Africa escaped with swarms of local worker bees from Dr. Warwick Kerr’s experimental facility near São Paulo, establishing renegade colonies of Africanized bees in Central America, Mexico and Texas.

-Although Africanized bees were found in Kerr’s experiment to produce more honey when bred with European honey bees, Africanized bees’ temperaments pose problems for beekeepers and US apiculture as a whole.
+Africanized bees were found in Kerr’s experiment to produce more honey when bred with European honey bees, Africanized bees’ temperaments pose problems for beekeepers and US apiculture as a whole.
 While bees aren’t known to attack without provocation, Africanized honey bees react faster and with more much force than European honey bees.
-Also, Africanized bees’ venom is no more potent than other bees, as is commonly believed but because these bees attack in greater numbers, with more intensity than other honey bees, pursuing their attackers for a long distance, Africanized bees gained the reputation of “killer bees.”
+Also, Africanized bees’ venom is no more potent than other bees, as is commonly believed.
+But, because Africanized honey bees attack in greater numbers and with more intensity than other honey bees, often pursuing their victims for a long distance, Africanized bees gained the reputation of “killer bees.”